danapixels/digi-garden/blog/cursor-hotel.md

 - Can you click the gachapon machine?
 	- Do you see a message?
 - Did you check the win condition for gachapon machine?
 (Vague here for no spoilers for those who want to be surprised!)
+- Does your balance go down when you click the gacha machine?
+- Are you able to login with a different name and keep your total?
+- Is your lifetime total accurate?